 Assistance with writing resumes is available to students in many forms.
 Students may access resume writing support via the Career and Academic Planning website.
 Resume writing workshops and other related services are available throughout the year, and students may make an appointment with an academic and career advisor to receive individual assistance.
-Additionally, a variety of resume guides are available in the Resource Center in Wilson Hall.
+Additionally, a variety of resume guides are available in the Resource.

-Career Fairs
+Caroor Fairs